kondurueshitha/MACHINE-LEARNING/README.md

 2.Virtual assistants
 3.Language translation

+# Machine learning: Machine learning is a science of teaching computer how to learn by themselves.
 ### Applications of machine learning:
 1.Smartphones detecting faces while taking photos or unlocking themselves 2.Facebook, LinkedIn or any other social media site recommending your friends and ads you might be interested in